 A financial check-up is just as important as a physical.
 Learn how to evaluate fiscal matters to gauge your financial wellness.

-Talking about physical health and going to the doctor for regular check-ups is socially acceptable for many.
+Talking about physical health and going to the doctor for check-ups is a regular routine for many.
 So why is talking about financial health considered a taboo subject?
-Especially when, according to the Financial Health Network, only 34% of U.S. households are financially healthy.
+Especially when, according to the Financial Health Network, only 30% of Americans are financially healthy.

 Pro Tip: If tips are a source of income, try to average the amount.
 If tip income is more than the average amount, add those funds to monthly savings to avoid budgeting gaps for the months where tips are less than average.